crystal-community/leveldb/README.md

 db.closed? # => true
 db.opened? # => false

-# Remove database with all the data
+# Close the database and remove all the data
 db.destroy

+# Remove all the keys, keep the database open
+db.clear
 ```

 ### Snapshots